Nakajima Satoru Kanshū F1 Hero MD

-Nakajima Satoru Kanshū F1 Hero MD (中島悟監修 F1 HERO MD) is a Formula One video game endorsed by Satoru Nakajima that was released in 1992 for the Mega Drive/Genesis, Nintendo Entertainment System, and Nintendo Game Boy.
+Nakajima Satoru Kanshū F1 Hero MD (中島悟監修 F1 HERO MD) is a Formula One video game endorsed by Satoru Nakajima that was released in 1992 for the Mega Drive/Genesis, Nintendo Entertainment System, and Game Boy.
 The North American and European versions of the game are known as Ferrari Grand Prix Challenge in reference to Ferrari, specifically their Formula One team.